 The Hundred in the Hand (Grade 5)

-Through the lens of the 1866 Battle of the Hundred-in-the-Hands (aka the Fetterman Fight or Fetterman Massacre), this unit is anchored in an illustrated story that introduces the role of the winkte in Lakota Native American society.
+This unit is anchored in an illustrated story that introduces the role of the winkte in Lakota Native American society through the lens of the 1866 Battle of the Hundred-in-the-Hands (aka the Fetterman Fight or Fetterman Massacre).
 Discussion questions explore how history is shared and told from different perspectives and include extended reading activities.

-Sylvia Rivera: Stonewall Street Fighter and Activist (Grade 6)
+Sylvia Rivera: Stonewall Street Fighter and Activist (English y Español)

 This unit is anchored in an illustrated story, told in Sylvia’ Rivera’s own words, that introduces Rivera's activism within various liberation movements, the 1969 Stonewall Inn riots as a significant part of American history, and the role of historical myths using the “What’s the Myth?” interactive game.